cfg2020apac/team-27/README.md

 5. Ensure the venv is ignored.

 ## Firebase setup
+0. (OPTIONAL, you should be able to connect to firebase after setting up Python)
 1. Prepare `firebase/env-firebase-private.json` and `firebase/env.json`.
 2. Set `GOOGLE_APPLICATION_CREDENTIALS=<absolute path of firebase/env.json>` (environment variable).